 The theme of self-discovery and the importance of life are described in everyday interaction with people on his Camino and the simple things he observes.
 One of my favourite quotes from the book is: “We always have a tendency to see those things that do not exist and to be blind to the great lessons that are right there before our eyes.”

 This is just so true.
 It’ a gentle reminder to pay attention and avoid making assumptions.
 I especially love how he regularly talks about death and its inevitability and how recognizing this enables us to truly live.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.